 Now I realize that the most important capacities are inside me.
 I am now part of a community of people who, though often invisible, have the strength of the rose that grows through concrete and the faith of the petals that reach toward the sky.

 I never intended to write a book about my experience.
 When I began to feel physically stronger, I started to make some notes about how I was feeling.
-Once I started writing, I felt more like the story was writing itself, with me as a scribe.
-As I wrote, I realized that I had to dig more deeply into my own family history, and my raw and vulnerable places.
+Once I started writing, I felt more like the story was writing itself, with me as scribe.
+As I wrote, I realized that I had to dig more deeply into my own family history, and my raw, vulnerable places.
 My story, I recognized, was one that spoke to many whose lives are made invisible due to brain injury; who are the innocent victims of the violence of strangers and the violence of systems, and to the families and friends whose lives are also deeply impacted.

 *And also wherever books are sold.